openstack-archive/sahara/doc/source/userdoc/vanilla_plugin.rst

   + Cluster can't contain oozie without resourcemanager and without historyserver
   + Cluster can't have nodemanager nodes if it doesn't have resourcemanager
+  + Cluster can have at most one hiveserver node.